Privacy policy

 • Stripe payment processing

-The execution and thus the collection, processing, and storage of electronic payment transaction data is carried out by our payment service provider, Stripe Payments Europe Ltd, Block 4, Harcourt Centre, Harcourt Road, Dublin 2, Ireland ("Stripe").
-Through Stripe, it is possible to offer various payment methods, such as credit card payments or direct debit.
+The execution and thus the collection, processing, and storage of electronic payment transaction data is carried out by our payment service provider, Stripe Payments Europe, Limited, The One Building, 1 Grand Canal Street Lower, Dublin 2, Co.
+Dublin, Ireland ("Stripe").
+Stripe Payments Europe, Ltd. is the EU contracting entity of the Stripe group responsible for customers established in the European Economic Area.
+Through Stripe, it is possible to offer various payment methods, such as credit card payments or SEPA direct debit.

-With every payment transaction, Stripe receives data for processing the electronic payment transaction, such as the information you provided during the order process along with the details of your order (name, address, account number, bank code, possibly credit card number, invoice amount, currency, and transaction number).
-The processing of your data by Stripe is necessary for the payment processing and thus for the fulfillment of the contract.
+With every payment transaction, Stripe receives data for processing the electronic payment transaction, such as the information you provided during the order process along with the details of your order (name, address, e-mail address, IBAN/BIC, possibly credit card number, invoice amount, currency, and transaction number).
+The processing of your data by Stripe is necessary for payment processing and thus for the fulfillment of the contract.
 The legal basis for this is Art.
 6 (1) sentence 1 lit. b GDPR.
 This data is deleted after the statutory retention periods have expired.
 Stripe processes your personal data on our behalf and in accordance with our instructions as a so-called processor pursuant to Art.
 28 GDPR.
+A corresponding Data Processing Agreement (DPA) is in place.

 • Processing of your data for contact management purposes